Mass. police chiefs assail ‘rushed’ effort by lawmakers to pass reform bill - The Boston Globe

 Advertisement

+The bill also bans the use of choke holds and would limit the use of facial recognition technology and biometric surveillance by public agencies, except the Registry of Motor Vehicles.
+It would allow law enforcement to have the Registry conduct a facial recognition search of its database with a warrant, according to a summary of the bill released by House leaders.

-And for the first time, candidates from outside the State Police would be allowed to be appointed colonel, according to legislative leaders, pushing a change Baker had proposed in January.
+For the first time, candidates from outside the State Police would be eligible to be named colonel, according to legislative leaders, a change Baker had proposed in January.

 “The Caucus demanded police accountability and transparency, and this bill addresses each of our initial core demands,” said state Representative Carlos González, chairman of the Massachusetts Black and Latino Legislative Caucus, in a recent statement.

-The state Senate recently passed its own sweeping 89-page bill that would ban chokeholds, create a panel to certify and decertify officers, and, most controversially, scale back the use of so-called “qualified immunity,” a legal doctrine that often shields individual officers from legal claims of brutality or other misconduct.
+The state Senate recently passed its own 89-page bill that would create a panel to certify and decertify officers and scale back the use of so-called “qualified immunity,” a legal doctrine that often shields individual officers from legal claims of brutality or other misconduct.

 Matt Stout of the Globe Staff contributed to this report.